It gives me great pleasure to welcome you to The Federation of Newent Schools.

 Our curriculum is carefully structured to inspire children and provide opportunities for them to discover and learn in fun and engaging way.

 If you are looking for school places for next year's Reception or in any of the other primary year groups we would welcome you to visit Glebe Infant School and Picklenash Junior School.
-Please feel free to contact the school office on 01531 820589 or email firstname.lastname@example.org to arrange a tour of the school.
+Please feel free to contact the School office on 01531 820589 or email firstname.lastname@example.org to arrange a tour of the Schools.

 The journey so far…

-In the last 16 months both schools have undergone a massive transformation and the result is that they are both now firmly on the journey towards good and making rapid progress.
+Since my appointment, as Executive Head teacher in September 2017, both Schools have undergone a massive transformation.
+The result is that they are both now firmly on the journey towards good and making rapid progress.

-As Head Teacher I have now had time to shape a staff team that has the knowledge, skills and experience to provide a quality education for the young people in our care.
+As Head Teacher I have now had time to shape a Senior Leadership team and staff team that has the knowledge, skills and experience to provide a quality education for the young people in our care.
 Recruiting experienced staff with specialist skills and County wide recognition has been key to ensuring the children of Newent get the very best provision.
-The staff across both schools have been restructured to ensure that deployment is set up to benefit the children and that qualified, skilled adults are always on hand at those key times to support and challenge children to achieve their very best.
+The staff across both Schools have been restructured to ensure that deployment is set up to benefit the children and that qualified, skilled adults are always on hand at those key times to support and challenge children to achieve their very best.

-The school’s policy and procedures have been reviewed in all areas making sure that all aspects of school are working together to develop a common goal with consistency between year groups, classes and schools.
+The School’s policies and procedures have been reviewed in all areas making sure that all aspects of School are working together to develop a common goal with consistency between year groups, classes and Schools.

 The curriculum, which is key to inspiring learning and achieving academic success, has been reviewed and adapted to suit the needs of our children, in our setting, with their own unique needs.